What Are The Safety Concerns For Well Water In Areas With Well Water Testing For Synthetic Chemicals?

 Exposure to synthetic chemicals in well water can have various health effects on individuals.
 These effects can range from endocrine disruption and carcinogenicity to reproductive and developmental issues, as well as neurological and cognitive effects.

-See also How Do I Ensure Well Water Safety In Regions With Well Water Pressure Tank Maintenance Guidelines?
+See also How Do I Ensure Well Water Safety In Areas With Well Water Pressure Tank Maintenance Schedules?

 Endocrine Disruptors